acidb/mobiscroll-docs/versioned_docs/version-5.25.0/vue/eventcalendar/api.md

 # Eventcalendar API

-Here is a comprehensive list of all the options, events and method the eventcalendar has.
+Here is a comprehensive list of all the options, events and method the Eventcalendar has.

 <div className="option-list">